-For women with aortic valve disease, it's important to talk with your doctor before you become pregnant.
-Your doctor can discuss with you which medications you can safely take, and whether you may need a procedure to treat your valve condition prior to pregnancy.
+For women with aortic valve disease, it's important to talk with a health care provider before becoming pregnant.
+Your health care provider can discuss with you which medications you can safely take and whether you may need a procedure to treat your valve condition prior to pregnancy.

 Coping and support

-If you have aortic valve disease, here are some steps that may help you cope:
+If you have aortic valve disease, here are some steps that may help you manage the condition:

 Preparing for your appointment

-If you think you have aortic valve disease, make an appointment to see your doctor.
+If you think you have aortic valve disease, make an appointment to see your health care provider.
 Here's some information to help you prepare for your appointment.

 - Be aware of pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do beforehand.